Panzer Dragoon: Reception

 Orta was critically acclaimed, receiving praise for its visual design, unlockable content, and faithfulness to the series, while reviewers criticized the short play time and dated, on-rails structure.
 Opinions of the controls and the increased difficulty were mixed.
-Eurogamer called Orta "a refined, well designed and intelligent title [marking] a real progression in the genre", and GamePro said that its complex and beautiful level design amounted to "a massive sensory overload machine".
-Orta has been consistently listed as one of the best games for the original Xbox, by publications including GamesRadar, Digital Trends, and IGN, which described it as the "pinnacle of rail shooters".
+Eurogamer called Orta "refined, well designed and intelligent", marking "a real progression in the genre", and GamePro said that its complex and beautiful level design almost overwhelmed the senses.
+Orta has been consistently listed as one of the best games for the original Xbox, by publications including GamesRadar, Digital Trends, and IGN, the latter describing it as the "pinnacle of rail shooters".